Your MBA Round 2 Application Status Check

-Personal MBA Coach’s average applicant applies to 5-7 schools.
-Make sure that you have some “reach” schools, some “more likely” schools, and some “safer” schools, especially if you want to secure an acceptance this year.
+According to Personal MBA Coach, the average MBA applicant applies to 5-7 schools.
+While you shouldn’t use this as a definitive number for your own application, it’s a good guide to work from.
+Divide your applications into some “reach” schools, some “more likely” schools, and some “safer” schools - especially if you want to secure an acceptance this year.

-The number of strong MBA programs is increasing.
-As more universities are investing in their business schools, candidates have numerous good options to consider.
-Simultaneously (and not surprisingly), the applicant pool is becoming even more competitive, meaning that countless extremely qualified candidates are rejected each year.
-All business schools look to fill their classes with diverse candidates, and you cannot always predict which school might need someone who fits your profile.
-Adding a broad range of schools helps to balance the odds.
+As universities invest more in their business schools, the number of strong MBA programs is increasing all over the world..
+However, the applicant pool is also becoming more competitive.
+This means business schools will increasingly look to fill their classes with diverse candidates, and you can’t always predict which school might need someone who fits your profile.

 2. Did I develop a targeted MBA resume?

-Be sure that you have taken the time to tailor your resume for your MBA applications.
+Make sure that you have taken the time to tailor your resume for your MBA applications.
+Try to include examples of when you have displayed strong leadership, as well as highlighting the successes you’ve had in your personal life and career.

 3. Do I have a well-articulated personal story?